-As a leader in Croatia, Privredna banka Zagreb provides it's institutional and private clients with a wide spectrum of investment banking products and services through capital market activities, financial advisory and structured finance services, research, as well as brokerage and custody services.
+As a leader in Croatia, Privredna banka Zagreb d.d. provides it's institutional and private clients with a wide spectrum of investment banking products and services through capital market activities, financial advisory and structured finance services, research, as well as brokerage and custody services.
 In cooperation with Intesa Sanpaolo and its affiliates we are able to provide investment banking services to our clients across Europe.

 With an outstanding reputation for innovative financial solutions, the Bank has been consistently recognized as the leading Arranger of equity, debt and commercial papers issues in the Republic of Croatia.
 The Bank has specialized origination, syndication and sales desks that deal with different type of debt (short and long-term) and equity issues.
-Over the past decade, we have been second to none player and had organized for 28 Croatian clients total of 198 debt and equity paper issues including government issues of the Republic of Croatia (totalling HRK 73.1 billion), municipal bonds (totalling HRK 255.2 million), corporate bonds (totalling HRK 4.2 billion), commercial papers issues (totalling HRK 5.1 billion) and public offerings (totalling HRK 287 million).
+Over the past twelve years, we had organized for 29 Croatian clients total of 204 debt and equity paper issues including government issues of the Republic of Croatia (totalling HRK 85.5 billion), municipal bonds (totalling HRK 256.5 million), corporate bonds (totalling HRK 4.3 billion), commercial papers issues (totalling HRK 634.1 million).

-Structured finance department performs activities related to structured transactions, such as: designing and executing structured finance transactions, providing support to its clients during creation of optimal financial structure of a project, preparing financial projections of planned projects, identifying risks within the structured transactions and suggesting measures to mitigate those risks, participating in organisation and management of due diligence processes in order to prepare and execute structured transactions and participating in organisation and management of gathering financial sources needed for structured transactions.
+Structured finance department provides services directed towards structuring project financing, as well as other activities related to structured transactions, which, amongst other, include the following: designing and executing structured finance transactions; providing support to its clients during creation of optimal financial structure of the project; preparing financial projections of planned projects; identifying risks within the structured transactions and suggesting measures to mitigate those risks; participating in organisation and management of due diligence processes in order to prepare and execute structured transactions; and participating in organisation and management of gathering financial sources needed for structured transactions.

-PBZ's financial advisory services team provides advisory

-services related to capital structure, business strategies and mergers and acquisitions transactions.
-The primary goal is to help clients of the Bank in various corporate activities aimed at creating added value and positioning them ahead of their competitors.
-Main areas of expertise include advising on creating and executing corporate activities, such as: mergers and acquisitions, divestments, privatisations, employee share ownership programs (ESOP), leveraged transactions MBO/LBOs, takeover defence, valuation exercises / fairness opinions, business strategies, financial restructuring.
+PBZ's financial advisory services team provides advisory services related to capital structure, business strategies and mergers and acquisitions transactions.
+Our primary goal is to help our clients in various corporate activities aimed at creating added value and positioning our clients ahead of their competitors.
+Main areas of our expertise include advising on creating and executing corporate activities, such as: mergers and acquisitions, divestments, privatisations, employee share ownership programs (ESOP), leveraged transactions (MBO/LBOs), takeover defence, valuation exercises, business strategies, financial restructuring.

-The Research department closely cooperates with other departments of the Investment Banking Division and provides a wide spectrum of services connected to preparation and execution of various M&A, capital markets transactions (issue of debt and equity securities), project finance related activities etc.
+The Research department closely cooperates with other departments of the Investment Banking Division and provides a wide spectrum of services connected to preparation and execution of various M&A, capital markets transactions, project finance related activities etc.